 The majority of UK subscribers currently pay £7.99 per month for Netflix’s most popular package.
 In contrast, Sky satellite service costs around £50 per month.

 The number of UK subscriptions to streaming services has surpassed those of traditional pay television, marking a major shift in the UK’s viewing habits.

 By the end of 2018, there were more UK subscriptions to just three services, Netflix, Amazon Prime, and Sky’s NOW TV, then to all traditional PayTV services combined.

 According to a recent survey of UK households, over 70% of respondents accessed Netflix sometime during 2018.
 The BBC iPlayer followed Netflix with 61%, Prime Video with 44%.
 In the 7th and 8th positions were Sky’s online offerings; Now TV, which was accessed by 15% of those responding, and Sky Go by 13% of respondents.

 However, given the enormous price differences between traditional and online services, PayTV revenue remains significantly higher than the revenue generated via subscription video-on-demand subscriptions (£6.4 billion versus £940 million).

 Following a period of sustained growth, total revenue for UK’s PayTV providers decreased 3% in 2018, another first, and more evidence of the changing media landscape.

 The United Kingdom has around 27 million households; therefore, Netflix’s saturation rate is approximately 37%.
 If the UK follows the U.S, there is still some room for Netflix to grow.
 Currently, Netflix has 60 subscribers in the US, where there are 127 million households – a 47% saturation rate.

 Although Sky’s Now TV launched in 2012, at the same time as Netflix, the service has only managed to capture 1.5 million subscribers compared to Netflix’s 10 million.

-Netflix wins at home and abroad by outspending the competition at an unsustainable rate.
+Netflix wins at home and abroad by outspending the competition at an unsustainable rate if investors start caring about profits.

 Eventually, the company will have to come to grips with its $12.4 billion in long-term debt, and its $19 billion in total content obligations.
 Until that day comes, Netflix will continue to overtake traditional PayTV services around the world in the number of total subscribers.